VladimirTulcinsky/Cumulonimbus/app/cumulonimbus/applications/azure/cloudshell/README.md

 **Important:** The `.img` file deployed in Azure through the vulnerable application differs from the typical Azure-created images, which are usually around 5GB in size.
 In this case, the image has been intentionally sanitized and optimized, resulting in a smaller size of approximately 2MB.
 This adjustment was made to facilitate easy inclusion of the image in the repository.

 ---

+## ⚠️ Warning

+**Important:** Details regarding the attack, safeguards, and methods for identifying this vulnerability, weakness, or misconfiguration are available in the PDF document.

+---